-Hosted by the Hon.
-Ray Williams, Minister for Multiculturalism, in the presence of the Hon.
+Hosted by the Minister for Multiculturalism, in the presence of the Hon.
 Gladys Berejiklian MP, Premier of New South Wales, the Premier’s Harmony Dinner is a glittering gala to recognise and celebrate the significant contributions made by our multicultural leaders.

 Attended by over a thousand representatives of our diverse State, the evening is a sit down cultural dress or black tie dinner, featuring incredible special performances.

 A special part of the night is the announcement of those to be inducted into the Multicultural Honour Roll.
 Those honoured are recognised for their outstanding achievements in contributing to and building the successful multicultural society we enjoy today.